Axwabo/Frameowrk/README.md

 > Resolution changes are not yet handled properly, and might also cause issues
 > if loading a level made for an aspect ratio different from the current one.

-Images were sourced from Pixabay (via pexels.com)
+Images were sourced from pexels.com, authors:

+- Pixabay
+- EVG Kowalievska
+- Vladim B
+- Marko Blazevic
+- Cats Coming
+- Peng Louis
+- Septimiu Lupea
+- Katarzyna Modrzejewska

 # Editor

 The editor can be used to create new levels, which can be exported and/or saved to the cache.

-SVG tools are the following:
+The tools are basic but can be combined for amazing effects

 - Move (translate object)
 - Line
+- Rect
-- Rectangle
+- Ellipse
 - Circle
 - Circumference (turn circle into arc)
 - Rotate